MatthewMiley/IMDb-Film-Industry-Analytics-Database/README.md

         The extensive dataset has two tables linked by the imdb_title_id value one which has data on the ratings and one which details the movies.

     Difficulties:
-        The database I'm using is very large and will require filtering out data, which I'm not sure how to do yet.
+        The database I'm using is very large and will require filtering out data, in order to work within my chosen search query language application (FreeSQL).
-        I also need to decide a database application, I'm guessing Ill use somthing like datagrip, but am unsure as of now and need to ask what a database         application is.

 Users:
-Film analysts
+Film Analysts
 Film Producers
+Movie Reviewers